cs1302uga/cs1302-styleguide/README.md

 All methods, except the `main` method, must have Javadoc documentation.

+**Rationale:**
+Providing sufficiently detailed documention helps make code maintenance and bug identification much easier.
+Additionally, it's critical for code that others will use but not necessarily see the actual implementation (e.g., when you use a `String` method).

+**Instructor Note:**
+Well documented code is just as important as correctly working code.

 ## MissingJavadocType

 All class, enum, interface, and annotation interface definitions must have Javadoc documentation.

+**Rationale:**
+Just like methods, type documentation is also important.
+Oftentimes class and interface documentation provide important high-level details about implementation, naming conventions, etc. In some cases, even code examples are provided directly in the documentation to make things easier for programmers who wish to use the code.

+**Instructor Note:**
+Well documented code is just as important as correctly working code.

 ## ModifierOrder